Arm-Examples/SDS-Examples/ST/B-U585I-IOT02A/README.md

 1. Use **Manage Solution Settings** and select as Active Project **DataTest** with Build Type **DebugPlay**.
 2. **Build solution** creates the executable image.
 3. Connect a second USB cable between Host and ST B-U585I-IOT02A board STLK USB connector.
-4. Open in VS Code a Terminal Window and start the [SDSIO-Server](https://arm-software.github.io/SDS-Framework/main/utilities.html#sdsio-server) with `sdsio-server.py usb`
+4. Open in VS Code a Terminal Window and start the [SDSIO-Server](https://arm-software.github.io/SDS-Framework/main/utilities.html#sdsio-server) with `sdsio-server usb`
 5. **Load and Run** the application on the ST B-U585I-IOT02A board hardware.
 6. Press a User button on the ST B-U585I-IOT02A board to start playback of `DataInput` and recording of `DataOutput`.
-7. Wait for playback to finish, it will finish automatically when all data from `DataInput.0.sds` SDS file was played back.
+7. Wait for playback to finish, it will finish automatically when all data from `DataInput.<n>.sds` SDS file was played back.
+8. If more `DataInput` files exist repeat from step 6.

 The stream `DataInput.<n>.sds` is read back and the algorithm processes this data.
 The stream `DataOutput.<m>.sds` is written whereby `<m>` is the next available file index.